 An easy and healthy Vegan Taco Salad.
-Made with a lentil/walnut taco meat, black beans, cherry tomatoes, and avocado and dressed with a creamy avocado salsa for a wholesome, plant-based, gluten free meal.
+Made with a lentil/walnut taco meat, black beans, cherry tomatoes, and avocado and dressed with creamy avocado salsa for a wholesome, plant-based, gluten-free meal.

 Growing up my family would often have taco salad night.
 We would get those taco bowls (do you remember them?
 I seriously haven’t seen them since the early 90s) and load them up with ground beef, lettuce, tomatoes, sour cream, and cheddar cheese.
 It’s hard to imagine now, but I loved taco salad night.

 Needless to say, much has changed since childhood taco nights.
 For instance, rather than being the child, I am now the parent.
 My hair is grayer, my responsibilities greater, but perhaps most notably are that my eating habits are greener.
 And so, today, I bring back the taco salad with a healthy twist – the vegan taco salad 2.0.
 The base of this salad is romaine lettuce.
 It is topped with lentil/walnut taco meat (so good!) beans, tomatoes, avocado, and crispy corn tortillas and tossed with a creamy avocado salsa dressing.